querielo/awesome-computer-graphics/README.md

 * [Real-Time Rendering recommended books](https://www.realtimerendering.com/books.html).
 A list of recommended books on the Real-Time Rendering website.
 This list provides a valuable starting point for anyone looking to expand their knowledge of computer graphics and real-time rendering techniques.

 * [Casual effects by Morgan McGuire](https://casual-effects.com/).
 Morgan McGuire's site is a great resource for those interested in learning about real-time rendering techniques.
 It provides a wealth of information on various rendering techniques, making it an excellent resource for both beginners and experienced developers looking to improve their skills.

+* [Turtletoy](https://turtletoy.net/) is an interactive web-based platform that allows users to create, explore, and share generative art using Turtle Graphics.
+The website provides a simple JavaScript-based scripting environment for designing 2D graphics, and patterns.
+Users can browse the gallery to discover and learn from other artists' creations, or experiment with their own designs using the accessible turtle-based programming language.

 ### Shader editors